-On Isla Grande, Parque Nacional Yendegaia became Chile's newest park in 2014, though it's still virtually inaccessible.
-Isla Grande is also home to Parque Nacional Tierra del Fuego, Argentina's first shoreline national park.
-Parque Nacional Cabo de Hornos is usually reached by air tours or cruises.
+Isla Grande is home to Parque Nacional Tierra del Fuego (p398), Argentina's first shoreline national park.
+Parque Nacional Cabo de Hornos (p388) is usually reached by air tours or cruises.
+Private parks are developing on the Chilean side, including the remote Estancia Yendegaia (p384), which is difficult to access.

-1 Getting There & Away
+Getting There & Away

-The most common overland route is the Chilean ferry crossing at Punta Delgada.
+The most common overland route is the Chilean ferry crossing at Punta Delgada (p348).
 Roads within Chilean Tierra del Fuego are largely rough and unpaved.
 Chile is in the process of building a road to the southern end of the island.
 So far, it links with Lago Fagnano, on the Argentine side, but a 4WD vehicle is required.
 Those renting a car will need special documents and extra insurance to cross into Argentina; most rental agencies can arrange this paperwork given advance notice.